MrFusiion/MapGenieProUnlock/README.md

 The extension is only tested on the [DL2 villedor Map](https://mapgenie.io/dying-light-2/maps/villedor) and [Eden Ring Map](https://mapgenie.io/elden-ring) and works fine so far.
 But I'm pretty sure it will work on other to.
 The extenions should work on both the map and the tools.
+*NOTE: this is my first ever made chrome extenion so don't mind the some minor errors*

 ## What does it do
    It blocks a couple of API calls for saving the locations and categories.<br>